 How to visit wineries in Saint Emilion

 We’re finally getting to the topic most visitors come for – how to visit the wine chateaux of Saint Emilion.
 If you just want to drive around the Saint Emilion area and taste and buy some wine directly from the wineries, it’s quite straightforward.
 Many of them will happily welcome you to the chateau and will happily let you taste their wine.
-However, if you’re interested in a tour (even a basic one), you usually have to either make and appointment or book online.
+However, if you’re interested in a tour (even a basic one), you usually have to either make an appointment or book online.
 So it will require some communication on your part, but I highly recommend visiting at least one chateau when in the region.

 Here’s a good tip for those of you who don’t like to plan and would just love to visit a few properties.
 The tourist office in Saint Emilion publishes a list of two to four chateaux on a daily basis that are open for a visit without prior reservation.
 It allows you to be both spontaneous and to discover some wine chateaux you may have never heard of.
 You can see the daily list of wine chateaux here.

 Having said that, I know that most people traveling such a long distance to the southwest of France would love to know ahead what chateaux are the best ones to visit.
 There are more than 130 wine producers in the great Saint Emilion area, many of which are open to visitors.
 So obviously choosing only one or two is not easy.
 But as I had the chance to visit many chateaux in Saint Emilion in the last two years, I’ve gathered a list of some of the best wineries to visits in Saint Emilion.
 This list is very limited and surely there are many other excellent wineries in the region but I found those to be particularly friendly and interesting to visitors.
 At least half of my list is dedicated to small family estates rather than big wineries owned by big companies.
-I personally prefer this kind of visits as they feel more personal and allow you to discover the passion and history stretching several generations of winegrowers in one family.
+I personally prefer these kind of visits as they feel more personal and allow you to discover the passion and history stretching several generations of winegrowers in one family.

 Most of the winery owners and their employees speak English so contacting them should not be a problem.
 However, If you don’t want the hassle of contacting the chateaux you can always book a visit through Rue des Vignerons.